mikermcneil/beacon/WORDPRESS.md

 - MIT license is friendlier and more flexible than the GPL
 - and more...

-Got idea?
+Got ideas?
 Contact me d@dylanized.com